karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 {{< video src="/videos/httpclient-scenario1-established.mp4" type="video/mp4" preload="auto" >}}

-- TCP connections are not closed after being used, which means that they will hang for some time waiting for incoming data.
+- TCP connections are not closed after being used, which means that they will linger for some time, awaiting incoming data that will never arrive.
 - After 2 minutes (default idle timeout) of hanging around doing nothing, the TCP connections will be closed by the operating system and moved to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario1-timewait.mp4" type="video/mp4" preload="auto" >}}